 The local community action agency is Sunbelt Human Advancement Resources, Inc. (or SHARE).
 They have a wide variety of resources and services available for low to moderate income people who live in Anderson County South Carolina.
 They are a non-profit organization that is committed to both helping people through short term difficulties, and also ensuring they become self-sufficient over the long term.
 You can contact them at (864) 269-0700 to learn more about any program or to apply.
 They offer everything from mortgage assistance, to help with energy and medical bills.

 This is part of the federal government LIHEAP program.
 The heating bill assistance program operates from October 1 through April 30 each and every year.
 This program is intended to assist eligible households who are facing weather related emergencies, such as low fuel or service disconnection, due to the cold temperatures experienced during the winter.
 The assistance program will only provide assistance with the household’s primary heating source.
-Assistance for heating bills is provided toward the following types of services: They include electricity, fuel oil, natural gas, coal, propane gas, kerosene, or wood.
+Assistance for heating bills is provided toward the following types of services: They include electricity, fuel oil, natural gas, coal, propane gas, kerosene, propane, heating oil, or wood.

 This will help with energy bills during the summer.
 The cooling and air conditioning assistance program operates each and every year from May 15 through September 30.
 The assistance programs are intended to assist eligible households.
 It will provide them with cash grants and funds if they are facing weather related emergencies due to the warmer temperatures experienced during the summertime.
 The assistance program provides assistance towards paying electric bills, fans for senior citizens and even free air conditioners and fans if needed.
 Contact SHARE.

 Emergency and crisis assistance